Jason-Wuuuu/stock_price_prediction/README.md

 The model's performance was evaluated using the following metrics:

-- R-squared (R²): 0.87 on average, indicating a high level of predictive accuracy
+- R-squared (R²): 0.97, indicating a very high level of predictive accuracy.
+- Adjusted R-squared: 0.94, ensuring that the model's predictive power is reliable even when adjusted for the number of predictors.
-- Mean Absolute Percentage Error (MAPE): 2.0% on average, suggesting low prediction errors
+- Mean Absolute Percentage Error (MAPE): 0.01%, suggesting extremely low prediction errors.

 ![Model](https://github.com/Jason-Wuuuu/stock_price_prediction/blob/main/predictions/score.png)